-Real Madrid lose in troubled Catalonia - Vanguard — Nigeria Today
+Girona vs Real Madrid: Ronaldo facing second ban of La Liga season - Daily Post Nigeria — Nigeria Today

 |

+Real Madrid forward, Cristiano Ronaldo, could face another ban this season, after he was caught grappling with Girona midfielder, Pere Pons, during their 2-1 defeat on Sunday.
+As the ball was swung in, Ronaldo realized that he had lost the battle for …

-Real Madrid lose in troubled Catalonia
+La Liga: Real stunned by Girona in Catalonia

 Catalan club Girona stuns Madrid 2-1 in Spanish league